Philippine Judicial and Administrative Naturalization (Everything you need to know)

 - You’ve lived in the Philippines for 30 years or

 - You were born and educated in a non- race restricted CHED recognized school for your primary and secondary education.

-If either of those two apply to you, then you can immediately file your petition with the court.
+If either of those two applies to you, then you can immediately file your petition with the court.

 If not, you’ll have to file a petition with the Bureau of Immigration.
 It should have the below information: